-There really is no one-size-fits-all in fundraising.
-It will take bringing all your unique skills, passion and network of capable people together have you succeed and reach your commitment to raise \$5,000.
+There really is no one-size-fits-all fundraising.
+It will take you bringing all your unique skills, passion and network of capable people together that will have you succeed to reach your commitment to raise \$10,000.

 GETTING PERSONAL WHEN ASKING FOR MONEY